K-M-S-G/first-project/README.md

 # Rodan and Fields-clone

-## A cousmatic cosmetic products webapplication program.
+## A cosmetic products webapplication program.

 A one week project for cloning the ""https://www.rodanandfields.com/en-us/** webapplication.